Shin Eun-soo

 Shin Eun-soo (October 23, 2002) is a South Korean actress.
-She made her acting debut in the film Vanishing Time: A Boy Who Returned (2016).
-Shin is known for starring in the television series Twinkling Watermelon (2023) and Light Shop (2024).
+She made her acting debut in the film Vanishing Time: A Boy Who Returned (2016), and became best known for starring in the television series Bad Papa (2018), Twinkling Watermelon (2023), and the coming-of-age film Love Untangled (2025).
+She garnered several awards, as well as Best New Actress nominations from the Baeksang Art Awards, Chunsa Film Arts Awards and Grand Bell Awards.

 Career

 Pre-debut

 Shin Eun-soo joined JYP Entertainment (JYPE) in 2014 to train as both a singer and an actress.

 In 2015, she auditioned for the female lead role in the movie Vanishing Time: A Boy Who Returned, written and directed by Um Tae-hwa.
 Although she had never acted before, Shin was chosen out of 300 candidates to act alongside Gang Dong-won.
 She was given two months of preparation and acting training.
 The filming started on October 7 and she was officially introduced by JYPE on the 14th through the agency's SNS channels.
 She attended her first production conference at Apgujeong CGV in Gangnam District, Seoul on October 11, 2016.